joelpt/quickfort/quickfort/readme.txt

 <http://sun2design.com/quickfort>

-Quickfort is an AutoHotkey-based utility for Dwarf Fortress that helps you build fortresses from "blueprint" .CSV files (comma separated values).
-These files are easily created and edited in an app like Excel.
-Most building-oriented DF commands are supported through the use of multiple .CSV files to describe the different phases of DF construction (designation, building, stockpiles, and making adjustments).
+Quickfort 2 is a utility for Dwarf Fortress that helps you build fortresses from "blueprint" .CSV, .XLS, and .XLSX files.
+Many applications exist to edit these files, such as MS Excel and Google Docs.
+Most building-oriented DF commands are supported through the use of multiple files/worksheets to describe the different phases of DF construction (designation, building, stockpiles, and making adjustments).

 Original idea and initial codebase from Valdemar's designator.ahk script
 <http://www.bay12games.com/forum/index.php?topic=1428.0>.